DYSI

 DYSI (1323 AM) Super Radyo is a radio station owned and operated by GMA Network Inc. The station's studio is located inside the GMA Compound, Phase 5, Alta Tierra Village, Brgy.
 Quntin Salas, Jaro, Iloilo City, and its transmitter is located at Brgy.
-Jibao-an, Pavia, Iloilo.
+Navais, Mandurriao, Iloilo City.

-The station formerly held the call letters DYXX (Double X), inspired from DZXX/DWXX in Manila, from its inception on September 1, 1985 to On April 13, 1997, when it changed to its current callsign and switched to a news and music format.
+The station formerly held the call letters DYXX (Double X), inspired by DZXX/DWXX in Manila, from its inception on September 1, 1985 to April 13, 1997 when it changed to its current callsign and switched to a news and music format.

+In April 2025, DYSI reformatted its radio programming to accommodate live feed from its parent station DZBB.
+The station also aired a simulcast of the FM radio program "Talk to Papa Na, Talk to Mama Pa" from Barangay FM 93.5.